Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Kingston upon Thames and are not the council.
 About us

-The South of the Borough Neighbourhood Committee met on Wednesday 27 March 2024, approving three community grant applications totalling £8,782 and agreeing to implement traffic management measures in the Hunters Road area and a permit parking area in Toby Way.
-The committee also received updates on community policing and Transport for London (TfL) works, and maintained existing arrangements for Councillor Ward Funding.
+The South of the Borough Neighbourhood Committee met on Wednesday 27 March 2024, approving three community grant applications totalling £8,782 and agreeing to maintain current working arrangements for Councillor Ward Funding for the upcoming municipal year.
+The committee also approved the introduction of traffic management measures on Hunters Road and a permit parking area in Toby Way, following public consultations.

 Community Grants Programme

-The committee unanimously approved three applications for Neighbourhood Community Grants.
-St Philip's School Kingston received £2,782 for equipment for their new vocational centre, which will include a bike mechanics course.
-Kitchen Roots Community (KRC) in Chessington was awarded £3,000 to support their work providing healthy, sustainable meals and cooking courses to the local community on a pay what you can, if you can basis.
-The Celebrate Chessington 2024 Organising Committee also received £3,000 to help fund their community engagement event on 30 May 2024, which aims to provide entertainment and direct residents to support services.
+The committee approved three applications for Neighbourhood Community Grants.
+A grant of £2,782 was awarded to St Philip's School in Chessington to fund equipment for their mechanics course in their new vocational centre, which will also include a bike mechanics course.
+Kitchen Roots Community (KRC) received £3,000 to support their work providing healthy, sustainable meals to those facing food insecurity, operating from St Mary's Centre.
+The Celebrate Chessington 2024 Organising Committee was also granted £3,000 to help fund their community event on 30 May 2024, which aims to provide entertainment and signposting to support services.

 Introduction of Traffic Management Measures on Hunters Road Area